HFAnalyticsLab/NDL_CYPMH_Liverpool_Wirral/README.md

 ## Requirements

-•	These scripts were written in RStudio
+•	These scripts were written in R and can be run in RStudio
 •	Data are saved to .csv
-•	Geo-spatial boundaries are included here as .shp files These can be opened in QGIS but this is not necessary to run the analysis
+•	Geo-spatial LSOA boundaries are saved to .shp files

 ## Getting started